Have you been diagnosed with a brain tumour? Order your free information pack.

-On 1 July 2025, the Government’s Universal Credit and Personal Independence Payment (PIP) Bill passed its second reading in Parliament – but not without change.
+On 9 July 2025, the Government’s Universal Credit Bill passed its third reading in the House of Commons– but not without change.
 In a significant move, Ministers dropped the proposed “four-point rule” for PIP eligibility following sustained pressure from charities, campaigners and MPs.

 Below, we break down what the proposed reforms were, what’s changed, and what it means for our community.